 Stanley T. Crooke, M.D., Ph.D.

 Dr. Crooke received his M.D. and Ph.D. degrees and house staff training at Baylor College of Medicine and has been an active scientist throughout his career.
-He has led the creation of antisense technology broadly with a focused scientific interest in understanding the molecular mechanisms of antisense drugs.
 He has published nearly 500 scientific publications, edited more than 20 books, and has numerous patents.